israkir/ptt-telnet-client/README.md

 Functions Implemented
 =====================

-1. Login/Logout

-Login starts with `<ID></ID>` tag to input username and `<PASS></PASS>` to input password.
+1. Login/Logout: Login starts with `<ID></ID>` tag to input username and `<PASS></PASS>` to input password.
 During the execution of the code both of them VISIBLE; i.e. printed stdout.
 So, be aware of this.

-2. Search board

-Searching for board is triggered when `<BOARD></BOARD>` tag is met.
+2. Search board: Searching for board is triggered when `<BOARD></BOARD>` tag is met.
 The result of this directive is the page where all threads are listed in the board.

-3. Post Article

-Post article is triggered when `<P></P>` tag is met.
+3. Post Article: Post article is triggered when `<P></P>` tag is met.
 There are some assumptions:
     * In order to post an article, first you have to have at least one BOARD tag just before P tag.
     * In input file, in the following of P tag, there has to be a `<CONTENT></CONTENT>` tag, even though it does not contain any value within.

-4. Send Email

-Send email is triggered when `<M></M>` tag is met.
+4. Send Email: Send email is triggered when `<M></M>` tag is met.
 There are some assumptions:
     * There has to be a `<TITLE></TITLE>` tag just after this M tag, even though it does not contain any value inside.
     * There has to be a `<CONTENT></CONTENT>` tag after M tag, even though it does not contain any value.

-5. Send Instant message

-This is triggered when `<W></W>` tag is met.
+5. Send Instant message: This is triggered when `<W></W>` tag is met.
 There are some assumptions:
     * There has to be a Content tag just after this tag, even though it does not contain any value.

 Notes
 =====